Timing key in consulting deal between FirstEnergy, regulator

 What investigators at the state and federal levels now want to know is whether Sam Randazzo, the utility lawyer-turned-regulator who has since resigned, helped FirstEnergy in exchange for millions.

-The payment Randazzo received from then-executives of the utilities giant in January 2019 is the subject of an ongoing audit by the Public Utilities Commission of Ohio, which he chaired from April 2019 to last November, when he resigned under a cloud.
+The payment to a future state official meeting Randazzo’s description received from then-executives of the utilities giant in January 2019 is the subject of an ongoing audit by the Public Utilities Commission of Ohio, which Randazzo chaired from April 2019 to last November, when he resigned under a cloud.

-Corporate filings from November differed in the descriptions provided to the U.S. Securities and Exchange Commission of the payment made by top officials.
+Corporate filings from November differed in the descriptions provided to the U.S. Securities and Exchange Commission of the payment made by fired top officials.
 FirstEnergy’s board of directors fired CEO Chuck Jones and two other executives weeks earlier for having “violated certain FirstEnergy policies and its code of conduct.”

 FirstEnergy’s quarterly earnings report said the payment terminated a “purported consulting contract” dating back to 2013.
-Recent sleuthing by Energy Policy Institute, a pro-renewable energy watchdog group, unearthed a disclosure in lending documents that suggested Randazzo was paid for future work, creating questions on what actions he might have taken as PUCO chair on behalf of FirstEnergy.
+Recent sleuthing by Energy and Policy Institute, a pro-renewable energy watchdog group, unearthed a disclosure in lending documents that suggested Randazzo was paid for future work, creating questions on what actions he might have taken as PUCO chair on behalf of FirstEnergy.

 FirstEnergy spokeswoman Jennifer Young declined to address differences between the disclosures.
 Reached by The Associated Press, Randazzo declined comment.